ome/ome-model/docs/sphinx/ome-xml/index.rst

 The OME-XML format
 ==================

-OME-XML is a project to provide support for the exchange of microscope imaging data within the field of life sciences.
-Its key aspects include support for collaborative sharing of data between labs who may be using different apparatus, and the safeguarding of crucial metadata associated with image files, that can be lost when they are moved across systems (or in many cases, never recorded at all).

-The term "OME-XML" applies to two interrelated but distinct things:

-#.
-A `data model <https://en.wikipedia.org/wiki/Data_model>`_ for
-   representing microscopy metadata, for use with microscopy file formats, expressed as an `XML <https://en.wikipedia.org/wiki/XML>`_ schema.
-#.
-A `file format <https://en.wikipedia.org/wiki/File_format>`_ for
-   storing microscopy information (both pixels and metadata) using the OME-XML data model.
+OME-XML is a `file format <https://en.wikipedia.org/wiki/File_format>`_ for storing microscopy information (both pixels and metadata) using the OME-XML data model.

-.. note:: OME-XML as a file format is somewhat superseded by OME-TIFF, which
+.. note:: OME-XML as a file format is superseded by OME-TIFF, which
-    is the preferred container format for OME-XML encoded metadata.
+    is the preferred container format for image data making use of the OME Data Model.

 The purpose of OME-XML is to provide a rich, extensible way to save information concerning microscopy experiments and the images acquired